BookStackApp/website/content/docs/admin/ldap-auth.md

 # If you need to allow untrusted LDAPS certificates, add the below and uncomment (remove the #)
 # Only set this option if debugging or you're absolutely sure it's required for your setup.
+# If using php-fpm, you may want to restart it after changing this option to avoid instability.
 #LDAP_TLS_INSECURE=true

 # If you need to debug the details coming from your LDAP server, add the below and uncomment (remove the #)